ag-computational-bio/bakrep-cli/README.md

-# BakRep CLI - genome download tool
+# BakRep CLI - batch download of BakRep datasets

 BakRep-CLI is a commandline tool to batch download genomic data (genomes, annotation, metadata) from BakRep to your computer.